Infection control guidelines

-Resources information and guides on how to reduce the risk of coronavirus (COVID-19) infections at home, in the workplace, and in clinical settings.
+Resources, information and guides on how to reduce the risk of COVID-19 infections at home, in the workplace, and in clinical settings.

 Guidelines, position statements and resources for healthcare workers including personal protective equipment (PPE) for different healthcare and community settings.